guanhomer/Multi-Agent-Dorado-Basecalling-File-Structure/README.md

 ---

 ### 4. `status/agent_status.csv`
 Tracks each agent’s operational state and manual control flags.
+Agents can be manually paused or resumed by editing status/agent_status.csv.

 | Column | Description |
 |---------|-------------|